-- i) develop and evaluate the models for soil moisture retrievals from P- (and L-band) radiometer observations, and - ii) develop a downscaling algorithm by combining L- and K-band radiometer observations.
+- i) develop and evaluate the models for soil moisture retrievals from P- (and L-band) radiometer and radar observations, and - ii) develop passive microwave downscaling algorithms by combining with other observations.

-The first campaign (PRISM-1) will take place in the austral spring from 28th September- 18th October 2019, while the second campaign (PRISM-2) will take place in the austral autumn during May 2020.
+The first campaign (PRISM-19) took place in the austral spring from 28th September- 18th October 2019, while the second campaign (PRISM-21) will take place in the austral autumn during March 2021.
 Based on historical data records, it is expected that these are the best possibility to experience a range of soil moisture and vegetation biomass conditions during three-week long experiments.
+Prior to this, two trial campaigns were conducted at Cora Lynn, Victoria.

-The PRISM campaigns have been made possible through infrastructure (LE0453434, LE150100047) and research (DP170102373) funding from the Australian Research Council.
-Initial setup and maintenance of the study catchment were funded by research grants (DP0343778, DP0557543, DP140100572 and DP0879212, and DP170102373) from the Australian Research Council, and the CRC for Catchment Hydrology.
+The PRISM campaigns have been made possible through infrastructure (LE0453434, LE0882509, LE150100047, LE190100045) and research (DP170102373) funding from the Australian Research Council.
+Initial setup and maintenance of the study catchment were funded by research grants (DP0343778, DP0557543, DP0879212, DP140100572 and DP170102373) from the Australian Research Council, and the CRC for Catchment Hydrology.
 PRISM also relies upon the collaboration of interested scientists from throughout Australia and around the world.